 According to the Food and Agriculture Organization, industrial water is the fastest growing industry of the global water market and industrial water filtration is a large part of that.

-1. The oil industry is expected to double to $4.5 billion in 2020.
+1. The oil industry is expected to grow to USD 36.7 billion by 2025, at a CAGR of 5.0% from 2020 to 2025.
 As a result, this will create opportunities for desalination technologies (desalination is an important part of enhanced oil recovery).

 2. Technology suppliers in the food and beverage industry are developing anaerobic industrial water filtration treatment technologies that are more efficient and easier to operate.

 3. The mining industry consistently faces competition for water resources.
 Additionally, they must also find a way to handle the higher volumes of wastewater.

-4. It is reported that the majority of innovations in treatment technologies occurs in dissolved solids removal; the goal being to improve the efficiency of the reverse osmosis (RO) process by reducing energy usage.
+4. It is reported that the majority of innovations in treatment technologies occur in dissolved solids removal; the goal is to improve the efficiency of the reverse osmosis (RO) process by reducing energy usage.